sebs-scholarship/Blog/_drafts/free-low-cost-college-resources.md

 [OneNote](https://apps.apple.com/us/app/microsoft-onenote/id784801555?mt=12 "Microsoft OneNote")- if you don't have Microsoft Office on your devices already, you can probably get them for free through your university.
 OneNote syncs between devices and you can create different "notebooks" and "pages" for taking notes in different classes and lectures.

+[Grade Calculator](https://www.rapidtables.com/calc/grade/grade-calculator.html "Grade Calculator")- this is super helpful right around finals weeks! 😬 There are options for calculating what you need on a final, on remaining assignments, and calculating your cumulative GPA.

+[RateMyProfessor](https://www.ratemyprofessors.com "RateMyProfessor")- aaahhhh this is SO helpful for planning your schedules!
+You can look up ratings for different classes and professors, which can help you decide which class section to sign up for or which general elective classes to take!

 ## Content

 ***